eddatasci/unrollment_proj/README.md

 ## Can I contribute?

-Feel free to download the repo and use what we've posted.
+Feel free to download the repository and use what we've posted.
 If you'd like to be included on this project, submit a pull request.
 Depending on the core team's decision regarding the level of contribution, an accepted pull request will either be acknowledge, or could result in